 The catch is that the borrower has to show a two-year history of working all jobs simultaneously.
 The lender will request W2s and verifications from all employers for the previous two years, and most likely come up with a two-year average for any income from multiple jobs.

 What the lender is looking for is the borrower’s capacity to sustain multiple jobs at the same time.
-So you can’t go out and get a second job a month before applying for a mortgage, and expect that to help you.
+So you can’t go out and get a second job a month before applying for a mortgage and expect that to help you.
 In fact, it may hurt you.
-A second job with no prior history will be viewed as a risk to the applicant’s primary job.
+A second job with no prior history as the new job will be viewed as a risk to the applicant’s primary job, which is a risk to your monthly mortgage payments.

 Seasonal employment is also an acceptable source of income.
 Again, the borrower has to show a two-year history of consistent time on and off the job.

-The classic example is a commercial fisherman.
+The classic seasonal worker example is a commercial fisherman.
 The legal fishing season may only be a few months, but the fisherman may make $75,000 during that time.
-He’s shown a history of making around the same amount each season.
+He’s shown pay stubs that indicate a history of making around the same amount each season.

 Just because he is not working at the moment of the mortgage application, he could qualify for a mortgage.
-Every indication is that he’ll go back to work when fishing season starts up.
+Every indication is that he’ll go back to work when fishing season starts up and will be able to continue making monthly payments even during the off-seasons.

-So if you’re a Santa Claus, ski resort worker, or hotel bellhop in Alaska, you might just be able to use your income to qualify for a mortgage.
+So if you’re a Santa Claus, ski resort worker, or hotel bellhop in Alaska, you might just be able to use your income to qualify as a home buyer.

-But it’s not as crazy as it first sounds.
-Some jobs types have a history of hire/layoff cycles.
-Construction workers are really busy for months, but are laid off when a project is complete, then, a month later, they are rehired, and the cycle starts again.
+Some job types have a history of hire/layoff cycles.
+Construction workers are really busy for months but are laid off when a project is complete, then, a month later, they are rehired, and the cycle starts again.

 The kicker when it comes to tip income is many people don’t report it for tax purposes.
-When they go to apply for a mortgage, the lender can’t see from W2s or tax returns that they actually made the tip income.
-They forfeit the bulk of their income as far as loan qualification.
+When they go to apply for a mortgage, the lender can’t see the tip income on W2s or tax returns.
+To gain the tax benefit of tips, they forfeit the bulk of their income as far as loan qualification.

 Most bartenders, hotel staff, and restaurant workers get hourly pay right around minimum wage.
 It’s hard to qualify for a mortgage with that.